NOTICE OF CLEAN WATER BRANCH RECOMMENDATIONS FOR

 WATER POLLUTION CONTROL PERMIT FOR

-The Hawaii Department of Health (DOH), Clean Water Branch (CWB) tentatively recommends to the Director of Health (Director) to renew a National Pollutant Discharge Elimination System (NPDES) permit to regulate and impose water pollution control requirements on the discharge of secondary treated wastewater to the Pacific Ocean, subject to certain effluent limitations and special conditions, to:
+The Hawaii Department of Health (DOH), Clean Water Branch (CWB) tentatively recommends to the Director of Health (Director) to issue a National Pollutant Discharge Elimination System (NPDES) permit to regulate and impose water pollution control requirements on the discharge of non-contaminated storm water during allowable discharge events as defined in the permit from the Waimanalo Gulch Sanitary Landfill, to receiving State waters, subject to special conditions, to:

 DEPARTMENT OF ENVIRONMENTAL SERVICES

-The proposed permit for the existing discharge will expire five (5) years from the date of issuance.
+A permit for such discharge would expire five (5) years from the date of issuance.

 All written comments and requests received on time will be considered.
 If the Director determines that there is significant public interest, a public hearing may be held after at least 30 calendar days of public notice.

 If CWB believes, after considering all timely written comments and all oral comments at any public hearing that may be held, that no substantive changes to the conditions of the public notice permit are necessary or warranted, then CWB may recommend to the Director that the NPDES permit be issued.

 Please notify anyone you know who would be interested in this matter.